insin/nwb/docs/Configuration.md

 ###### Configuring CSS Preprocessor Plugins

-Rule ids for configuring CSS preprocessor plugins follow similar patterns to `css-pipeline` and `vendor-css-pipeline` above, except they make use of the unique id associated with each preprocessor.
+Rule ids for configuring nwb [CSS preprocessor plugins](/docs/Plugins.md#css-preprocessor-plugins) follow a similar pattern to `css-pipeline` and `vendor-css-pipeline` above, except they make use of an id associated with each preprocessor.

 Using [nwb-sass](https://github.com/insin/nwb-sass) as example, you can use the following ids in `webpack.rules` config to configure each part of the pipeline for your app's Sass stylesheets: